<?xml version="1.0" encoding="utf-8"?>

 &lt;p&gt;I haven't used the Gemini CLI as much by this point.
 It seems to have borrowed

-much of it's UI and flow from Claude code (slash commands, asking questions as
+much of its UI and flow from Claude Code (slash commands, asking questions as

 it goes) so it's familiar.
 It's really nice to use, just a smidgen less mature

-and polished than Gemini.&lt;/p&gt;
+and polished than Claude Code.&lt;/p&gt;

 &lt;p&gt;I preferred Claude's writeup a little so I went with that one.
 But Gemini wins